bobosola/media-file-date-fixer/README.md

 On completion, the code returns a summary report containing:
 - a count of the total number of files examined
-- a count of the files where one or both of the dates were updated
+- a count of the files in which the dates were updated
+- a count of ignored files based on unsupported file suffixes
-- a count of files with errors (unsupported file types, permission problems, or files with missing or damaged metadata)
+- a count of files with errors (permission problems or missing or partial metadata)
 - an errors list with error descriptions and the file paths of the problem files

-> [!TIP]
-> File metadata can be missing from processed media files (i.e. downloaded from social media sites or after editing in software), so this code is most effective when working with files which have been copied directly off a camera.